Women's Bundesliga: Snow causes chaos as Pernille Harder talks equal pay | DW | 08.02.2021

 "Already at that age you can actually learn a lot.
 Then further on there is still a big difference between how we have it and how men's teams have it.
 That's what we have to focus on."

 It was a game to remember for Real Madrid's Kosovare Asllani.
-During Madrid's 3-1-victory over Valencia at the weekend the Swedish international scored a hat-trick within 155 seconds.
+During Madrid's 3-1 victory over Valencia at the weekend the Swedish international scored a hat trick within 2 minutes, 35 seconds.

 Wolfsburg's Almuth Schult is the only current Bundesliga player who is a mother.
 She told DW that, despite Friday's proposed reforms from FIFA, support and infrastructure for mums leaves plenty to be desired.